Ynn/selfstar/exercises/follow-me.md

 <img src="img/basic-follow-me/light_follow_me.png" width = "60%"/>

-The exercises are have been designed to build upon each other: they should be followed in the given order.
+The exercises have been designed to build upon each other: they should be followed in the given order.
 You can refer to the [getting started](article/for-beginners/getting-started) section and the [tutorial](article/for-beginners/basic-follow-m) if you need to.

 ## Exercise 1: Writing the basic follow me